NVIDIA/TensorRT-LLM/docs/source/quick-start-guide.md

     python tools/fill_template.py --in_place \
         all_models/inflight_batcher_llm/preprocessing/config.pbtxt \
-        tokenizer_type:llama,tokenizer_dir:meta-llama/Llama-2-7b-chat-hf
+        tokenizer_type:llama,tokenizer_dir:Meta-Llama-3.1-8B-Instruct

     python tools/fill_template.py --in_place \
         all_models/inflight_batcher_llm/postprocessing/config.pbtxt \
-        tokenizer_type:llama,tokenizer_dir:meta-llama/Llama-2-7b-chat-hf
+        tokenizer_type:llama,tokenizer_dir:Meta-Llama-3.1-8B-Instruct
     ```

-4. Start the Docker container and launch the Triton Inference server.
-Specify `world size`, which is the number of GPUs the model was built for, and point to the `model_repo` that was just set up.
+4. Start Triton Inference Server in the container.
+Specify `world_size`, which is the number of GPUs the model was built for, and point to the `model_repo` that was just set up.

     ```bash
     docker run -it --rm --gpus all --network host --shm-size=1g \